dtbooy/T2A2-API-Webserver-Project/README.md

 # R8 Describe your projects models in terms of the relationships they have with each other

 ## Book Model
-The book model represents the books table in the app.
-It contains information about books.
-It has a one to many relationship with the Isbn model and the
+The Book model represents the books table in the app.
+It contains records on books.
+It has the following relationships with other models:
+* a one to many relationship with the Isbn model, which holds records on ISBNs and the associated book_id (linked to the Books model via the primary key)
+* a  one to many relationship with the BookAuthor model.
+The BookAuthor model acts in the role of a junction table representing a many to many relationship between the Book model and Author model.
+* a one to many relationship with both the UserBook model and WantedBook model.
+These models act in the role of a joint table representing many to many relationship between the Book model and User model, namely the records of books a user owns (UserBook) and books a user wants (WantedBook).

+These many to one relationships are bi-directional, allowing for convenient querying from both sides.
+These relationships are also all contingent on the existence of the book data (ie: a record in the Isbn, BookAuthor, UserBook or WantedBook models cannot exist without a corresponding reference to a record in the Book model).
+Foreign keys for these records are in their respective tables referencing the primary key in Books (books.id).
+To ensure no orphan data is created on deletion of a book record, each of these four relationships contains the ```cascade="all, delete-orphan"``` property, which means SLQ Alchemy will cascade delete the associated orphan records in these tables created when deleting a record from the book model.

 ```py
 class Book(db.Model):
     # Table name